WrityIO/Cross-Platform-Clear-Console/README.md

-# ClearConsole
+# Cross-Platform-Clear-Console

- > Cross platform console clear for Node.js
+ > A Node.js module to clear console cross platform.